Linear Strands of Initial Ideals of Determinantal Facet Ideals: Linear Strands Supported on Cellular Complexes

 In this section, we introduce the notion of a linear strand supported on a polyhedral cell complex (Definition \ref{def: cellLinStrand}), generalizing the well-studied phenomenon of cellular resolutions.
 We show that the first linear strand of the initial ideal of any determinantal facet ideal with respect to a diagonal term order is supported on a polyhedral cell complex.
 In particular, this cell complex is an induced subcomplex of the \emph{complex of boxes} introduced by Nagel and Reiner (see Construction \ref{const: complexOfBoxes}), which supports a minimal linear free resolution of squarefree strongly stable and strongly stable ideals \cite{NR09}.

 We begin by recalling some basic notions from the theory of cellular resolutions.
 For a more detailed exposition, see \cite[Chapter 4]{miller2004combinatorial}.

 \begin{definition} A \emph{polyhedral cell complex} $\cP$ is a finite collection of convex polytopes (called \emph{cells} or \emph{faces} of $\cP$) in some Euclidean space, satisfying the following two properties: \begin{itemize} \item if $H$ is a polytope in $\cP$, then every face of $H$ also lies in $\cP$, and \item if $H_i, H_j$ are both in $\cP$, then $H_i\cap H_j$ is a face of both $H_i$ and $H_j$. \end{itemize} Denote by $V(\cP)$ the set of vertices (or $0$-dimensional cells) of $\cP$.
 If $\cX\subseteq V(\cP)$, the \emph{induced subcomplex} of $\cP$ on $\cX$ is the subcomplex $\{F\in \cP \mid V(F)\subseteq \cX \}$.
-The $f$-vector of a $d$-dimensional polyhedral cell complex $\cP$ is the vector $(f_0,f_1,\dots, f_{d} )$, where $f_i$ is the number of $i$-dimensional cells of $\cP$. \end{definition}
+The $f$-vector of a $d$-dimensional polyhedral cell complex $\cP$ is the vector $(f_0,f_1,\dots, f_{d} )$, where $f_i$ is the number of $i$-dimensional cells of $\cP$.
+Any polyhedral cell complex is equipped with a reduced cellular chain complex $(C_\doot, \partial_\doot)$, where the signs in the differentials are specified by (arbitrarily) orienting the faces of $\cP$. \end{definition}

 \begin{construction} Set $S = k[x_1,\dots, x_n]$ to be a polynomial ring over a field $k$.
-Let $\cP$ be an oriented polyhedral complex and let $(\alpha_H)_{H\in\cP}\in \ZZ^{n}$ be a labeling of the cells of $\cP$ such that
+Let $\cP$ be an oriented polyhedral complex and let $(\alpha_H)_{H\in\cP}\subseteq \ZZ^{n}$ be a labeling of the cells of $\cP$ such that